 It is also important to consider the colours in your shot.
 Complementing colours (those that are opposite on the colour wheel) always photograph the best, which will ensure that your image is Instagram worthy, making it more likely to attract attention and accumulate all of those likes and shares!

 So there you have it, Le Cordon Bleu London’s quick introduction to food styling.
-If you would like some more in-depth training in this topic then why not try our Food Photography and Styling Course, which will equip you with the skills and knowledge that you need to style food for beautiful images.
+If you would like some more in-depth training in this topic then why not try our online Food Photography course or our Food Photography and Styling course in London, which will equip you with the skills and knowledge that you need to style food for beautiful images.